What is Churn Rate in the Developed Custom MVP App Startup?

 Here are our top five tips to help move towards a churn rate reduction.

-1. Understand why your churn rate in a startup MVP has increased
+1. Understand why your churn rate in the Developed Custom MVP App Startup has increased

 A spike in churn rate can generally be attributed to a recent change.
 Think back and see if you and your team have done anything recently that might have caused customers to leave.